samuelzakouri/Critics-movies/README.md

-# Sentiment analysis of movies reviews
+# Sentiment Analysis of Movies Reviews

 I use and compare various different methods for sentiment analysis on movies reviews (binary classification problem).